What is a Medical Assistant & What Do They Do?

 Clinical Duties of a Medical Assistant

-Clinical tasks of medical assistants involve assisting physicians in some aspects of patient care.
+Common clinical medical assistant duties duties involve assisting physicians in some aspects of patient care.
 These include:

-• Taking patient vitals (such as blood pressure, weight, heart rate
+• Taking patient vitals (such as blood pressure, temperature, weight, heart rate)

 • Preparing patients for medical procedures